Qizhong-George-Guo/qizhong-guo/research/watershed-basin-scale.md

 # Watershed & Basin-Scale Environmental Studies

 This area of work examines water and environmental processes at larger spatial scales, including river basins, estuary–river systems, and regional environmental planning efforts.
-The focus is on long-term trends, multi-scale interactions, and integrated strategies for resilience and restoration.
+The emphasis is on long-term trends, multi-scale interactions, and integrated strategies that support resilience and restoration.

 ## Research Themes